We should get more sleep!

 1. Consistency: While there will always be occasions and extraordinary events that keep each of us up past our normal sleep time, try to keep the evening time standard as predictable as possible, as frequently as possible.
 This includes repeating a similar daily practice at a similar time each day.
 For youngsters, consistency provides a sense of unwavering quality and consistency, which is essential for normal changes.

-2. Establish Routine: Simple schedules before sleep time, for example, "shower, book, then bed," add another layer of routine, allowing kids to anticipate the request for events that lead to sleep time.
+2. Establish a Routine: Simple schedules before sleep time, for example, "shower, book, then bed," add another layer of routine, allowing kids to anticipate the request for events that lead to sleep time.

 3. Limit your exposure to light and electronics: Artificial light can deplete the body's naturally occurring melatonin.
-Melatonin is chemical that contributes to our sleep/wake cycle.
+Melatonin is a chemical that contributes to our sleep/wake cycle.
 Small children are more sensitive to these fake lights, so try to separate screen time from sleep time as much as possible.
-You can also begin dimming lights closer to sleep time, which will serve as signal to your child's mind and body.
+You can also begin dimming lights closer to sleep time, which will serve as a signal to your child's mind and body.

 4. "Get Out There!"